Toomer's Corner: Vandalism

-The oak trees used to celebrate have been vandalized on multiple occasions.
-In 2010, the trees were poisoned using a herbicide called Spike 80DF.
+The oak trees have been vandalized on multiple occasions.
+In 2010, the trees were poisoned using an herbicide called Spike 80DF.
 Two months later, on January 27, 2011, the perpetrator called the Paul Finebaum sports radio talk show to confess the actions, which were presumed to have been driven by Alabama's loss the previous week in the Iron Bowl against Auburn in 2010.
 The phone call was tracked and the perpetrator, Harvey Updyke, was arrested.
-Updyke, formerly of Dadeville, Alabama, was sentenced to pay a fine and spend time in jail, after which time he would be placed on probation.
-After the trees were poisoned, efforts to save them were unsuccessful.
-The corner was eventually restored with untainted soil and replanted with two new fully grown southern live oak trees.
+Updyke, formerly of Dadeville, Alabama, was sentenced to pay a fine and spend time in jail, after which time he was placed on probation.
+Efforts to save the poisoned trees were unsuccessful.
+The corner was eventually restored with untainted soil and replanted with two new grown southern live oaks.
 While the soil and trees were replaced, people were restricted from rolling the trees with paper until they acclimated to their environment.

 In 2016, the trees were replaced a second time after they were set on fire by Jochen Wiest following Auburn’s win over Louisiana State University.
 Attempts were made to save the trees, but the trees were determined unlikely to survive.
 The other tree bordering College Street was not affected by the fire, but had failed to grow properly for unknown reasons.
 In February 2017, two fully grown trees were planted to replace the tree that had failed and the tree that had been lit ablaze.